tmthyDXTR/newz/README.md

 <img src="img/2025-04-06 19-55-09.png" alt="Preview 3" width="200" />

 ## Implementation Targets
-Here are the planned features and improvements for Nius:
+Here are the planned features and improvements for Newz:

 1. **Crossplatform Port with .NET MAUI for Android**:
    - Port the application to .NET MAUI for Android.